RajatGupta0607/IoT-Based-Attendance-System/README.md

 - Make offline attendance possible by storing data locally and syncing it later.
 - Allow parents to track their child's attendance through a portal.
 - Improve the UI/UX of the web app for better usability.

+## 🤝Contribution Guidelines

+*We welcome contributions to improve and expand the IoT-Based Attendance System!
+Whether it's fixing bugs, improving documentation, adding features, or optimizing code, your help is appreciated.*